mohabatt/mohabatt.github.io/index.md

 If you wish to contact someone close to Mohabat, please reach out to one of the following:

   * James Leslie (Mohabat's Fiancé) - jamesleslie "at" posteo.net;
-  * Bruce Crown (Mohabat's Brother) - contact "at" brucecrown.com.
+  * Bruce Crown (Mohabat's Brother) - contact "at" brucecrown.ca.

 <div id="messages"></div>
 <script src="/assets/js/messages.js"></script>